rikhuijzer/GenDoc.jl/README.md

 Capabilities which would be available in the underlying language.
 For example, they do not allow users to apply a function to all generated codeblocks.
 As another example, they tend to hinder existing language tooling such as test suits and reformatters.

+For now, this project has [RCall.jl](https://github.com/JuliaInterop/RCall.jl) in its dependencies.
+It might be better to move the R stuff out at some point to avoid this dependency.